GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/predicting/future-customer-value-segments/README.md

 The solution consists of Cloud Dataflow templates that can be run using different parameters to customize the execution of the pipeline.
-The following procedure explains how to install the Cloud Dataflow template in a GCP project.
+The following procedure explains how to install the Cloud Dataflow templates in a GCP project.
+Alternatively, the solution can also be run on-prem using Apache Beam.

 ### Installation

 Note: This solution requires Python 3.7.

+#### GCP Steps

 * Navigate to GCP and open Cloud Shell
 * Set the project in which to install the Dataflow templates by running: